Andrea Federici: the kitchen revolution

 What was your approach to the design process?

-How did the Falper kitchens design project start?
+How did the Falper kitchen project begin?

 Will people still cook in the future?